 How to implement the McKinsey 7-S Model

-Before you can start looking at how to use the McKinsey 7-S Model, you need to assess your organization’s current state.
+Before looking at how to use the McKinsey 7-S Model, you need to assess your organization’s current state.
 Identifying your organization’s current state will help you figure out what to improve, and it will also help you prioritize your improvements.

-Your organization’s current state can be broken down into three dimensions – structure, strategy, and performance.
+Your organization’s current state can be broken down into structure, strategy, and performance.
 These dimensions can help you figure out where your organization stands.

 Once you’ve assessed your organization’s current state, you can start working on how to use the McKinsey 7-S Model.